Golf simulators are a big investment.

 The GC3 golf simulator is the latest model, developed by Foresight Sports after more than 10 years from the GC2.
 In addition to being loaded with helpful features, its precision is worth praise.

 Included with the Foresight Sports GC3 package is the Foresight GC3 launch monitor.
 It carries three photometric cameras to track both shot and club metrics.
-Besides, you can use it outdoors if you want to.
+This unit is also capable of outdoor use.

 The system adopts FSX Play software, the FSX 2020 software, and the FSX Pro software.
 Get ready for endless activities, modes, and courses to conquer!

-What’s more, you receive your choice of hitting mat, the SwingBay enclosure and screen, the SwingBay side barrier netting, a ball tray, and a Birtee set.
+You also receive your choice of hitting mat, SwingBay enclosure and screen, SwingBay side barrier netting, ball tray, and Birtee set.
 The turf covering, however, is an optional extra and measures 5 x 10 feet.

-As for the projector, this package comes with the Optoma EH412ST and the SwingShield floor enclosure.
-Its 4,000 Lumens promise a bright image and its high contrast makes for impressive detailing.
+This package includes the Optoma EH412ST projector and the SwingShield floor enclosure.
+The projector’s 4,000 Lumens promise a bright image, and its high contrast makes for impressive detailing; it’s one of the more well-known models in the industry.

 The minimum space dimensions required to accommodate this Uneekor golf simulator while ensuring comfortable and safe swinging are 16 feet long, 9 feet high (no less than 8 feet), and 12 feet wide.